Emmanuel-Roy/Emoo-Boy/README.md

 I have a lot of nostalgia for the system, and I figured creating an accurate simulation of the hardware would be an incredibly challenging yet fulfilling technical achievement.

-My Ultimate Goal with this project is for the emulator to run the following games from my childhood with near-perfect accuracy.
+My Ultimate Goal with this project is for the emulator to run the following games from my childhood.
 * Pokemon Gold and Silver
 * Link's Awakening
 * Kirby's Dream Land 2 ✅